ocadotechnology/codeforlife-template-backend/docs/frontend/TECH-STACK.md

 ### ESLint

-Builds on top of TypeScript to provide consist code formatting conventions.
+ESLint is a JS/TS library.
+It builds on top of TS to provide consist code formatting conventions.
 Well formatted code improves readability for developers.
+When code is pushed to a branch, a pipeline will auto-run ESLint to check the formatting of your code - unformatted code will be rejected.

 ## Style